shz/virgil/docs/api.md

 ## Lexing/parsing

 Take dead, boring Virgil text and turn it into an oh-so-handy AST.
-Alternatively, find out what's wrong with your shit code.
+Alternatively, find out what's wrong with your crap code.
 [Parse like a pro](api/parsing.md).

 ## AST Manipulation